imadulhassan/flutter_youtube_ui/README.md

 # Youtube UI Clone

-This project is developed to practice and flutter widgets and RiverPod .
+This project is developed to practice and learn flutter widgets and RiverPod State Management.